samsquire/ideas5/README.md

 Can render everything to a grid and reorganise its relationships.
 Movements in one plane correspond to movements in another.
 LinkedIn Latency of their website, projection then mapping.
 And backwards.
 Mappings cause-to-effect and effect-to-cause.

+What is a bidirectional tree structure?
+We need homicionicity, to map reordering of output to reordering of input.

+relationships between output lines (contexts) and relationships of inputs (parameters relationships), calldepth

 # 350. Structured interaction programming: Trying to restrict interaction complexity and implement arbitrary software composability of abstractions

 **This idea is to use state combination traversal of behaviours to generate useful new types and also match those types-to-functions/code for dispatch.
 The idea is that we introduce tooling to generate or determine important, fundamental interaction permutations/combinations and reveal abstractions that cover them all and mappings that we absolutely must implement to fulfil all our desired behaviour in the most extensible, composeable way.
 This is inspired by TLA+ state spaces.** Sum types are useful and exhaustive type checking can help handle interactions but defining sum types is not automatic.
 This idea is like permuting operational semantics and uncovering critical paths through behaviours.